privy-line/NEW_MAKEEYA/README.md

 Heroku for the deployment
 Postgresql for the database

+# Notes

+This application is still under development. this  means that not all features are working.
+Features like search, likes are to be added later.
 # contact details

 If you wish to give any contribution to my project, or anything else, I can be reached on Github https://github.com/Pnshimiye, or on Facebook:https://www.facebook.com/pauline.nshimiye